Nithur-M/work-from-anywhere/developer-jobs.md

 <li>
 <strong>Stay lean:</strong><span style="font-weight:400;"> Our ethos is to create and share value equitably, with minimal value extraction.</span>
 </li>
-</ul><br/><br/>Please mention the word **PLAYFUL** and tag RNTQuMjIxLjU0LjE0NA== when applying to show you read the job post completely (#RNTQuMjIxLjU0LjE0NA==).
+</ul><br/><br/>Please mention the word **PLAYFUL** and tag RNTQuOTAuMjUwLjEzMw== when applying to show you read the job post completely (#RNTQuOTAuMjUwLjEzMw==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>